 1. Write generic development content with an aside

 The most important thing a developer should know is how to search on Google.
 I’d say (no offence intended) that a developer spends ~40% of their time searching for solutions there.
 If you write content that’s specific to your product (use cases, why you should use it, etc.) nobody will ever find it, nor read it nor share it.
-However, if you write insightful tips, tricks, solutions, benchmarks, etc. and you have good SEO (we’ll cover this in another post ), there’re big chances that people will land in your blog after doing a google search.
+However, if you write insightful tips, tricks, solutions, benchmarks, etc. and you have good SEO (we’ll cover this in another post :boom:), there’re big chances that people will land in your blog after doing a google search.
 Even better, if the content is good, they’ll probably share it on Twitter amplifying your reach for free.

 Now, you’re probably asking, if I write awesome posts not related to my product, how is that going to convert to possible leads to my product?
 Well, that’s easy :).
 On every blog post, add an

 Aside which will explain how this solution, tip or trick was either used in your product or how you can do something similar to that with your product.

 For example, when Relay (from Facebook) was released, at Auth0 we did an intro post, and we wrote an aside about how to integrate it with Auth0.

 Usually, when somebody comes back to your site, they’re more likely to signup.
 You can leverage this behaviour by simply writing a series of post on the same subject, and making it clear in the first one that there’s going to be a new one at an specific date.

 For example, at Auth0 we did an Angular 2 series where each week we explain a new concept from Angular 2.

 3. Github (and open source) is your friend

 Developers love Open Source software.
 They love it because it usually means they’ll need to write less code since they can reuse some existing library.
 If they need to implement some machine learning algorithm and somebody has coded an open source project that implements it, they’re just going to use it.